 Rob worked for 10 years as a sommelier in Toronto before moving to Niagara with his wife to study at Brock University's Cool Climate Oenology and Viticulture Institute (CCOVI).
 After graduation, he immediately joined Creekside as assistant winemaker, becoming head winemaker shortly thereafter.
 Voted Winemaker of the Year in 2008, Rob also teaches WSET courses at Brock University.

-Sue-Ann Staff is a multi-international award-winning winemaker producing wines at Sue-Ann Staff Estate Winery in Jordan, ON.
-In addition, she's winemaker at Megalomaniac in Vineland, ON, where she liases with its sister property Chateau La Confession, St.Emilion, Bordeaux, France.
+Sue-Ann Staff is a 5th generation international winemaking star from the Niagara region, winning some of the most respected wine competitions in the world, producing wines at Sue-Ann Staff Estate Winery in Jordan, ON.
 Sue-Ann also serves as president of the Twenty Valley Tourism Association and director for the WCO.